Abstract¶

 and we now define

 which has the virtue that it is asymptotically linear in the limit as approaches .[4]
 Since , the ratio is the odds ratio, and is the log odds ratio, the same transformation that underpins logit regression in econometrics.
-The logit maps to with inverse sigmoid ; log maps to .
+The logit maps to with inverse sigmoid ; log maps to with inverse .

 Given , the consumption function can be recovered from

-Thus, the method of moderation (MoM) is to calculate at the points corresponding to the log of the points defined above, and then using these to construct an interpolating approximation from which we indirectly obtain our approximated consumption rule (an approximation to the true ) by substituting for in equation (13).
+Thus, the method of moderation is to calculate at the points corresponding to the log of the points defined above, and then using these to construct an interpolating approximation from which we indirectly obtain our approximated consumption rule (an approximation to the true ) by substituting for in equation (13).

 Because this method relies upon the fact that the problem is easy to solve if the decision maker has unreasonable views (either in the optimistic or the pessimistic direction), and because the correct solution is always between these immoderate extremes, we call our solution procedure the ‘method of moderation.’

-Results are shown in Figure 3; a reader with very good eyesight might be able to detect the barest hint of a discrepancy between the Truth and the Approximation at the far righthand edge of the figure, a stark contrast with the calamitous divergence evident in Figure 1.
+Results are shown in Figure 3; a reader with very good eyesight might be able to detect the barest hint of a discrepancy between the Truth and the Approximation at the far right-hand edge of the figure, a stark contrast with the calamitous divergence evident in Figure 1.

 Figure 3:Extrapolated Constructed Using the Method of Moderation